 Who is legally empowered to make healthcare decisions and manage your finances if you have an accident and become incapacitated?
 Having the right estate plan is crucial.
 It can make your wishes clear about taking extraordinary measures if you need them and ensures your bills get paid while you are out of commission.

-An experienced Pasadena estate planning attorney can help you with strategies to minimize probate and the amount of taxes your family must pay.
-Contact me or call (909)-552-1238 in Rancho Cucamongo or (626) 993-5127 in Pasadena to schedule an appointment – in person or via video conference.
+An experienced Rancho Cucamonga estate planning lawyer can help you with strategies to minimize probate and the amount of taxes your family must pay.
+Contact us to schedule an appointment – in person or via video conference.
 We can discuss your circumstances and create an estate plan tailored specifically to meet your needs.